tableau/extensions-api/docs/trex_manifest.md

 ## Error Reporting

 At start up, Tableau checks the manifest file.
-If any errors are found while parsing the file, Tableau writes these errors to the `log.txt` file in the `My Tableau Repository (Beta)/Logs` folder.
+If any errors are found while parsing the file, Tableau writes these errors to the `log.txt` file in the `My Tableau Repository/Logs` folder.
 This is the same location that Tableau Desktop uses to report other errors and activity.

-If a workbook is saved with an extension and then later opened on another computer that does not have the extension installed, Tableau displays a message in the dashboard zone where the extension would have appeared that states the extension is not available.

 ## Sample Manifest File